Skip to content

 • Change any further options (such as video quality) if needed, then select +

-By default Radarr has strict permissions to only access download and media directories inside /mnt/.
+By default Radarr has strict permissions to only access download and media directories inside /mnt/ and /media.
 If you need to use a different location, please do the following:

 1. Run dietpi-services from console